liuqx315/Multiscale-pattern/doc/guide/source/linear_solvers/DLS.rst

    Copies one dense matrix to another.

-.. c:function:: DenseScale(realtype c, DlsMat A)
+.. c:function:: void DenseScale(realtype c, DlsMat A)

    Scales a dense matrix by a scalar.